amphp/thread/README.md

 Amp parallelizes synchronous PHP function calls to worker thread pools in non-blocking applications.
 The library dispatches blocking calls to worker threads where they can execute in parallel and returns results asynchronously upon completion.
-All functionality is exposed in an OS-agnostic manner by way of the [ext/pthreads][pthreads] extension.
+All functionality is exposed in an OS-agnostic manner by way of the [pthreads][pthreads] extension.

 **Problem Domain**

-PHP has a cast catalog of synchronous libraries and extensions.
+PHP has a vast catalog of synchronous libraries and extensions.
 However, it's generally hard to find non-blocking libs for use inside event loops.
 Beyond this limitation, there are common tasks (like filesystem IO) which don't play nice with the non-blocking paradigm.
 Unfortunately, threading is an altogether different approach to concurrency from that used in non-blocking applications.
 Amp seemlessly exposes threaded concurrency inside non-blocking PHP applications.

+> **NOTE:** Amp isn't really intended for use in a PHP web SAPI environment.
+It doesn't make sense to fire up a new thread pool that internally uses sockets for inter-thread communication on each request in a web environment.
+It really should only be deployed in CLI programs.

 ### Project Goals